 A substantial part of your work will involve coordination of the different activities, training and supervising local staff who carry out the mental health/psychosocial support activities.

-• A minimum of 2 years’ post-qualification experience in clinical care to adults/children OR resident psychiatrists (with at least 6 validated semesters of residency in the field of psychiatry)
+- A minimum of 2 years’ post-qualification experience in clinical care to adults/children OR resident psychiatrists (with at least 6 validated semesters of residency in the field of psychiatry)

 Length of mission

 - 3 to 12 months

 Dr Elisabeth Hoffmann discusses the need for mental health services in the Rohinyga camps and the difficulties for women to talk of the psychological trauma they've endured.

 Dr. Éric Piel finds his job as MSF psychiatrist rewarding on a professional level.
 On a personal level, he has learned a lot about humanity and is more capable to put things into perspective.